 Babies smile—a lot.
 Beauty queens smile—on cue.
 Winners smile—mostly in between all that jumping and high-fiving.
 Smiles are a way of expressing our happiness, our joy, our pride, or our gratitude.

 More than that, smiles are a way of connecting, of saying—without words—‘I’m with you on this.
 I acknowledge you as a fellow human, or as a delightful animal, or a beautiful flower; someone or something I’m in sync with’.

 All this you already know.
 But did you know smiles are really good for your health and well-being?

 One research by Hewlett Packard used electromagnetic brain scans and heart-rate monitors to measure the “mood-boosting values” for a variety of stimuli including sex, chocolate, and money.

 Their findings are astounding: one single solitary smile can provide the same level of mood-enhancement as up to 2,000 chocolate bars, as stimulating as getting up to 16,000 pounds sterling (roughly $20,000), and smiles are more likely to produce a better short-term high than either sex or shopping!

-Now you may say, well, kids have less worries; and thus have a lot more to smile about.
+Now you may say, well, kids have fewer worries; and thus have a lot more to smile about.
 True.
 But just like anything else, you can get better at smiling with practice.